 Powder coating is a manufacturing process we use with nearly all products we produce at Black Lab.
-This more advanced approach to traditional painting provides improved durability, a higher quality finish and a more environmentally friendly option.
-Here are some advantages of powder coating;
+Aside from being a time and cost efficient process, this more advanced approach to traditional painting provides improved durability, a higher quality finish and a more environmentally friendly option.

 How does it work?